DexTako/roomie-booking-platform/roomie-prototype/README.md

 ---

-## 🔧 Known Issues & Limitations
+## Known Issues & Limitations

 ### Current Limitations
-- ❌ No real backend (using localStorage)
+- No real backend (using localStorage)
-- ❌ No payment integration
+- No payment integration
-- ❌ No real-time updates
+- No real-time updates
-- ❌ No image uploads
+- No image uploads
-- ❌ No messaging between users
+- No messaging between users
-- ❌ Mobile responsive but no mobile menu
+- Mobile responsive but no mobile menu

-### To Be Added (Week 15 - Backend Phase)
+### To Be Added (Backend Phase)
 - [ ] Real database (MongoDB/PostgreSQL)
 - [ ] RESTful API
 - [ ] Payment processing (Stripe)